vedran3/kubernetes/storage/storageClass/Definition.md

 The name of a StorageClass object is significant, and is how users can request a particular class.
 Administrators set the name and other parameters of a class when first creating StorageClass objects, and the objects cannot be updated once they are created.

-Administrators can specify a default StorageClass only for PVCs that don't request any particular class to bind to.
+You can specify a default StorageClass only for PVCs that don't request any particular class to bind to.